 Brooklyn Bridge Walking Entrance Brooklyn Side

-⇔ Entrances on Tillary Street & Brooklyn Bridge Blvd OR Brooklyn Bridge Underpass on the corner of Prospect Street & Cadman Plaza East (aka Washington Street)
+- Brooklyn Bridge Underpass on the corner of Prospect Street & Cadman Plaza East (aka Washington Street)

-Tillary Street & Brooklyn Bridge Blvd → the more popular entrance on the Brooklyn side is at the intersection of Tillary Street and Brooklyn Bridge Blvd.
+Tillary Street & Brooklyn Bridge Blvd: the main entrance on the Brooklyn side is at the intersection of Tillary Street and Brooklyn Bridge Blvd (screenshot below).
 Here is where the pedestrian pathway begins that will take you all the way to the bridge, and across into Manhattan.

-Prospect Street & Cadman Plaza East → if you are already a bit closer to the waterfront in Brooklyn, it may make more sense to begin the walk a bit further down the pathway at the corner of Prospect Street and Cadman Plaza East (aka Washington Street).
+Prospect Street & Cadman Plaza East: if you are already a bit closer to the waterfront in Brooklyn, it may make more sense to begin the walk a bit further down the pathway at the corner of Prospect Street and Cadman Plaza East (aka Washington Street).

 Nearest Subway Lines:

-High Street – Brooklyn Bridge Station: A / C
+- High Street – Brooklyn Bridge Station: A / C

-Jay Street – Metrotech Station: A / C / F / R
+- Jay Street – Metrotech Station: A / C / F / R

-Borough Hall Station: 2 / 3 / 4 / 5
+- Borough Hall Station: 2 / 3 / 4 / 5

 Brooklyn Bridge Walking Entrance Manhattan Side

-⇔ Entrance on Brooklyn Bridge Promenade on Centre Street (east side of New York City Hall)
+- Brooklyn Bridge Promenade on Centre Street (east side of New York City Hall)

 Nearest Subway Lines:

-Brooklyn Bridge – City Hall Station: 4 / 5 /6
+- Brooklyn Bridge – City Hall Station: 4 / 5 /6

-Chambers Street Station: J / Z
+- Chambers Street Station: J / Z

-Fulton Street Station: A / C / J / 2 / 3 / 4 / 5
+- Fulton Street Station: A / C / J / 2 / 3 / 4 / 5

-City Hall Station: R / W
+- City Hall Station: R / W

-4) Brooklyn Bridge Walk Entrance Directions
+4) Entrance Directions

-Although there are 3 main entrances to choose from here, I will talk about the directions to the “main” Brooklyn entrance at the corner of Tillary Street & Brooklyn Bridge Blvd.
+Although there are 4 main entrances to choose from here, I will talk about the directions to the “main” Brooklyn entrance at the corner of Tillary Street & Brooklyn Bridge Blvd.

 By starting at this entrance, you will get to walk the entirety of the Brooklyn Bridge pedestrian pathway (1.5 miles), and take in those beautiful Manhattan skyline views along the way.

 The “Boulevard” essentially starts right at Borough Hall – one of the main subway stops here.
 Prior to switching names to Brooklyn Bridge Boulevard, the street will be called Boerum Place.

 You will want to walk north along Brooklyn Bridge Blvd until you reach the intersection at Tillary Street.
-It is important not to miss the intersection here because the walkway starts in the middle of the multi lane street.
+It is important not to miss the intersection because the walkway starts in the middle of the multi lane street.